 - Common Spaces Lounges and other common areas will not be available for use.

 - Social Events Formal gatherings are prohibited.
 Informal gatherings that are held outside must maintain 6 feet of separation at all times and can include up to ten people.
 If eating, outside-informal gatherings are limited to four people.

 - Elevators and Stairwells If possible, use the stairs rather than sharing an elevator.

 - Shared Bathrooms Access to the shared bathrooms is restricted to only one or two students at a time based on square footage.
 Bathroom capacity guidelines will be posted at each bathroom.
 Best practices include wearing a face covering, using the supplies in the bathrooms (soap, towels, trash receptacles), washing hands thoroughly upon entering the area, and wiping down fixtures and surfaces before and after each use.
-Please do not rely on the cleaning staff to wipe down surfaces for you.
+While our facilities staff will be following robust cleaning and disinfecting protocols, they cannot clean fixtures and services after each student use, so please do not rely on the cleaning staff to wipe down surfaces for you.

 - Laundry Room Please practice social distancing while doing laundry in the laundry room, maintaining a distance of at least six feet away from other individuals.